peberanek/ai-sandbox/README.md

 > **User Registrations**: Subsequent sign-ups start with Pending status, requiring Administrator approval for access.
 (New sign-ups are disabled by default.
 Click on your name in the bottom left corner, then see _Admin panel > Settings > General Settings > Enable New Sign Ups_)

 TODO: configure models, external connections

+TODO: switch Ollama to release mode in production

+TODO: resolve `WARNING: CORS_ALLOW_ORIGIN IS SET TO '*' - NOT RECOMMENDED FOR PRODUCTION DEPLOYMENTS.` (https://github.com/open-webui/open-webui/pull/4714)

+TODO: setup a reasonable update time and interval for Watchtower.
+It seems the default behavior is run-once.
+No more checks then!